-Due to the fact that measurements in true bological heads typically cannot be carried out, SAR norms for mobile phones or EMI problems are commonly defined in terms of standardized phantom models.
-In the easiest case only spherical structures are considered.
+Due to the fact that measurements in true biological heads typically cannot be carried out, SAR norms for mobile phones or EMI problems are commonly defined in terms of standardized phantom models.
+In the easiest case, only spherical structures are considered.
 To predict the SAR behavior of a new product already during the design stage, it is desirable to include the phantom head in the EM simulations.

 The following examples investigate two spherical phantom models, a basic one that only contains of tissue material inside a glass sphere and a more complex one that has two additional layers of bone and tissue.
 A dipole antenna is used for the excitation and is displayed as a yellow line in the following picture: